rweigel/swig/swig/kameleon/README.md

 # Notes

-Here SWIG was used, but perhaps this is easier donw with ctypes, e.g., https://stackoverflow.com/questions/5862915/passing-numpy-arrays-to-a-c-function-for-input-and-output
+SWIG was used, but perhaps this is easier donw with ctypes as described on (StackOverflow)[https://stackoverflow.com/questions/5862915/passing-numpy-arrays-to-a-c-function-for-input-and-output]

-See end of the Makefile for description of why using the libraries from https://ccmc.gsfc.nasa.gov/Kameleon/Quick_start.html does not work.
+See the end of the Makefile for a description of why using the binary libraries from https://ccmc.gsfc.nasa.gov/Kameleon/Quick_start.html does not work.

 # TODO: